EyalGrinberg/Chess/GUI/README.md

 - **Draw Offer:** Click the "Offer Draw" button to propose a draw.
 - **Reset Game:** Click the "Reset Game" button to restart the game.

-### Draw Conditions Supported
+### Draw Conditions

-- **Threefold Repetition:** The game detects when the same board position occurs three times.
+The program supports all standard chess draw conditions:

+1. **Draw Offer Accepted**: Both players agree to a draw.
+2. **Insufficient Material**: Not enough material to deliver checkmate.
-- **Stalemate:** The game ends in a draw if a player has no legal moves and is not in check.
+3. **Stalemate**: No legal moves, and the current player is not in check.
+4. **Threefold Repetition**: The same board position occurs three times.
+Two positions are by definition "the same" if the same types of pieces occupy the same squares, the same player has the move, the remaining castling rights are the same and the possibility to capture en passant is the same.
-- **50-Move Rule:** The game automatically detects and draws after 50 moves without a pawn move or capture.
+5. **50-Move Rule**: 50 consecutive moves are made without a pawn move or a capture.
-- **Insufficient Material:** The game detects if neither player has enough pieces to deliver checkmate.

 ## Project Structure